kilavila/discord-auth/readme.md

 Create a new MongoDB database and user: [https://www.mongodb.com/](https://www.mongodb.com/)

-Create new file: `.env` in project root directory
+Create new file: `.env` in project root directory.

 Add `environment variables` in `.env` file: